About Jasmina

 Biography

 In 2023, Jasmina was appointed as a group leader at MPI-P and leads the new cell-instructive materials group focusing on the development of multifunctional 3D biohybrid materials for medical applications, with focus on regenerative medicine and personal care.
-Since 2024, Jasmina is project partner within another BMBF-funded collaboration with partners from academia (TUDa, NMI) and mentors from industry: “HEAL-X BIOINK”, self-healing, bio-inspired hydrogel platform for next generation 3D bioprinting.
+In 2024, Jasmina secured together with project partners from academia (TUDa, NMI) the BMFTR-funded collaboration: “HEAL-X BIOINK”, self-healing, bio-inspired hydrogel platform for next generation 3D bioprinting, with mentors from industry.
 Her group is working on the sub-project “Synthesis of mammalian cell-compatible hydrogels for 3D printing” and is focusing on the development (design, synthesis, characterization) of hydrogels and their components, as well as the material/cell interactions, and finally their combination to functional, self-healing and printable hydrogels as HEAL-X Bioink.
-In the same year, she started supporting the Catalight A08 project.
-This year, as a continuation to Kosmogel, Clariant Personal Care and the Cell-Instrucive Materials group continue their close collaboration on a new project “Eco-Rheo NxG” for the development of sustainable rheology modifiers.
+In the same year, she started supporting the Catalight B08 project.
+In 2025, Clariant Personal Care and the Cell-Instrucive Materials group continue their close collaboration with a new project “Eco-Rheo NxG”, as a continuation to Kosmogel, for the development of sustainable rheology modifiers.

 Contact: